 |Best for||Speed-focused hosting for online stores|

-A2 Hosting has both affordable and more premium options that are all generously packed with features.
+A2 Hosting has both affordable plans and more premium options that are all generously packed with advanced features.
 At the same time, its Turbo-labeled plans are essentially designed for eCommerce projects thanks to the top-tier hardware and software combo implemented on them.

 Let’s just throw out the cheaper options altogether.
 If you need the best web hosting for eCommerce, Turbo is the way to go.
 And this is what you get with them:

 - Top-of-the-class hardware.
 All the websites are hosted on AMD Epyc servers with NVMe disks.
 That’s one of the fastest and most reliable combos available on shared plan right now.

 - Software configurations that are speed-oriented.
 You get fast LiteSpeed web servers with 3-level caching for both static and dynamic elements of your site.
 Besides being among the fastest web server technologies, LiteSpeed takes it even further by adding its own caching engine.